Karnal: History

 In A.D.
 1739, Nader Shah of Persia invaded the Mughal empire and Karnal was the scene of the famed Battle of Karnal, in which Nader Shah decisively defeated the Mughal Emperor, Muhammad Shah.
 Muhammad Shah along with an enormous army occupied a strongly fortified camp at Karnal, but he yielded to the invader as his supplies were cut off from the open country by Shah and was starved into submission.
 The tactical defeat drastically weakened the Mughal Empire, while the Persian Empire prospered and subsequently hastened the establishment of the British Empire in India.
 The region then came under Afghan rule.
 On 24 February 1739, the Iranian ruler Nadir Shah attacked India.
 Rao Bal Kishan, with his army and with the forces of Delhi, fought Nadir Shah.
 His army included 5000 infantry and 2000 cavalry.
 In February 1739, Nader Shah captured Sirhind and moved towards the field of Karnal, a battle destined to be fateful to the Mughal rulers.
 Every year on 24 February, Rao Bal Kishan Shaurya Diwas celebrated in Rewari.

 Sikhs appeared on the scene in the 18th century.
-The importance of Karnal grew in the time of Raja Gajpat Singh of Jind State who after its capture in A.D.
-1763 built the boundary wall and a fort and under whose rule the town increased considerably in size.
+The importance of Karnal grew in the time of Raja Gajpat Singh of Jind State who after its capture in 1763 built the boundary wall and a fort and under whose rule the town increased considerably in size.
 On 14 January 1764, Sikh Chiefs defeated and killed Zain Khan Sirhindi, the Durrani Governor, and took possession of the whole of Sirhind province as far south as Panipat including Karnal.

-Modern

 During the Indian independence movement, a district political conference was organized at Karnal with Lala Lajpat Rai as its chairman.